 We believe that supporting causes that are important to our customers is a key way to show our commitment to social responsibility and strengthen our community ties.
 We emphasize this approach through the "Drive One 4 UR School" and "Drive 4 UR Community" campaigns, started in 2007 and 2012 respectively.
 Through these programs, participants test-drive a new Ford vehicle and help raise money for their local high school or local nonprofit organization.
 Ford donates up to \$6,000 per event to fund school and nonprofit activities.
 These programs have been successful at both raising money for local organizations and raising consideration of Ford products.
-The programs have raised more \$20 million for schools and nonprofit organizations since their inception.
-Feedback from participants shows that both purchase consideration and favorable opinion of the Ford brand improved after participating in the program.
+The programs have raised more \$20 million for schools and nonprofit organizations and raising and favorable opinion of the Ford brand improved after participating in the program.